ivy-llc/ivy/docs/partial_source/deep_dive/8_inplace_updates.rst

 wrapping, but we opt to implement this in the compositional function itself, due to point 1 mentioned above.

+**Mixed Functions**

+Mixed functions can effectively behave as either compositional or primary functions, depending on the backend that is selected.
+Mixed functions which have all backend implementations present behave like primary functions in this context, whereas those missing backend implementations behave like compositional functions.

+However, mixed functions *should* include the :code:`handle_out_argument` decorator.
+Within this function wrapping, there will be a check for the :code:`handles_out_arg` attribute.
+Mixed functions which have all backend implementations (i.e. behave as primary functions) will have the :code:`handle_out_arg` attribute.
+In these cases, the out argument is handled appropriately within the :code:`handle_out_argument` wrapping, whereas mixed functions which do not have this attribute (i.e. behave as compositional functions) will simply return the function itself.

 copy argument
 -------------